 - Neither spouse has lived in the state long enough to file for divorce.

 A legal separation in California begins with the filing a lawsuit in family court.
-A California legal separation is much like a divorce proceeding in that the court will address the following issues:
+Much like a divorce action, the court will address the following issues:

 - The community interest.

 - The amount of child support and spousal support to be paid by each party.